skyline-rs/thread-id/readme.md

 [![Documentation][docs-img]][docs]

 For diagnostics and debugging it can often be useful to get an ID that is different for every thread.
-The standard library does not expose a way to do that, hence this crate.
+[Until Rust 1.14][stdlib-pr], the standard library did not expose a way to do that, hence this crate.

 Example
 -------